 Configure your email client using the POP/IMAP protocol

-Update October, as per PLN computing announcement, there have been some changes made to SMTP.
+Update October, as per ITS computing announcement, there have been some changes made to SMTP.
 For most users, no changes are required.
 If you are using port number 465 has been retired, you need to switch to 587 TLS or 25.

 Any programs like Windows Mail and devices like phones can be configured to access your LJMU email account securely via either the POP or IMAP protocols.

 These programs allow you to read and write your email "offline" without any internet or network connection running so useful on laptops and older hardware.